-Turning a unit quickly when a vacancy comes up is important to keep the rent coming in.
+Turning a unit quickly when a vacancy comes up is important to keep the rent coming in and the bills paid.
 If you have a property management company their leasing agent or onsite property manager will handle taking pictures and leasing the unit for you.
-For landlords, I have some advice for advertising and getting your unit rented quick- you will need to screen the applications you receive to make sure you select a good tenant.
+For Mom & Pop landlords doing it yourself, I have some advice for advertising and getting your unit rented quick!

 Lowering the rent to $1,600 and renting the unit immediately is probably better than stubbornly holding out for $1,750- especially if it means you will get more applications and end up renting to a better tenant.
 After two months vacancy, even if you did rent out for $1,750, it would be effectively the same as renting for $1,450 when you consider the lost income.

 In tough rental markets, offering a move in special like “1-month free rent” can be a great incentive to get a vacancy filled.
+Lower security Deposit amounts can also be another incentive to offer.
 The rental market in Los Angeles is hot right now so landlords aren’t making any concessions these days.
 In fact, it is just the opposite, they are raising rents!

-It is tempting when you are having a tough time renting a unit to loosen your screening requirements and rent to someone you normally wouldn’t rent to.
+It is tempting when you are having a tough time renting a unit to loosen your screening requirements and rent to someone you normally wouldn’t rent to and is not qualified.
 Don’t do it- having a unit vacant is much better than having a bad tenant who will upset your good tenants, cause you headaches, and you may have to evict.